 2. Start a fundraiser in honor of a big life event

 One great way to garner people’s support for your charity of choice is by tying in a big life event to contributions.
-At GoFundMe we’ve seen people create fundraisers to take donations rather than gifts for birthdays, baby showers, and other big life events.
+At GoFundMe we’ve seen people create fundraisers for donations rather than gifts for birthdays, baby showers, and other big life events.
 It’s a great fundraising idea for charity to motivate others to donate and way for you to make a huge difference.

 A good example of this is the fundraisers started by Allison and Ryan.
 In lieu of gifts for their wedding, the couple decided to ask for donations that would all go to three of their favorite charities.
 The couple raised over $9,000 for their three favorite charities.

 Even with such serious topics, you can remind yourself that inspiring others to support your favorite movement and nonprofit can involve some level of fun.
 Take Wendy’s fundraiser to fight pediatric cancers.
 Wendy had a deep hate for the TV show Entourage and decided to combine her hate for pediatric cancers to raise money for something good–funding research for pediatric cancer cures.
 She challenged her network to support CureSearch, her favorite charity, by donating to her fundraiser.
 If her supporters got her to her goal of $10,000, she would have to watch the Entourage movie.
-Wendy’s network responded not just by helping her reach her initial goal, but pushing past it to raise over $30,000.
+Wendy’s network responded not just by helping her reach her initial goal but pushing past it to raise over $30,000.
 The end result was $30,000 for pediatric cancer research – and Wendy had to watch the Entourage movie a total of four times.

 4. Start a fundraiser to create your own nonprofit

-Even with the an immense amount of organizations and causes, you may find yourself not quite satisfied with your choices.
-You may want to start your own nonprofit or use GoFundMe to fund your current organization’s path to become a nonprofit.
+Even with an immense amount of organizations and causes, you may find yourself not quite satisfied with your choices.
+You may want to start your own nonprofit or use crowdfunding to fund your current organization’s path to become a nonprofit.
 GoFundMe has helped many organizations fund their path to become a certified charity, which can be expensive.

-Take a cue from Antoinette at the The Hannah Project™, a sex trafficking intervention program.
+Take a cue from Antoinette at The Hannah Project™, a sex trafficking intervention program.
 When Antoinette wanted her organization to become a nonprofit, she used GoFundMe to raise funds to work towards making her organization into an official charity which would allow them to apply for grants and receive tax-deductible donations.
 Using GoFundMe, The Hannah Project™ was able to raise over $12,000.